MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/community/contributing/powershell-style-guide.md

 Related products

 - **Visual Studio Code (VS Code)** - This is Microsoft's free, open source editor.
 At first mention, the full name should be used.
 After that you may use **VS Code**.
-Do not user "VSCode".
+Do not use "VSCode".
 - **PowerShell Extension for Visual Studio Code** - The extension turns VS Code into the preferred IDE for PowerShell.
 At first mention, the full name should be used.
 After that you may use **PowerShell extension**.
 - **Azure PowerShell** - This is the collection of PowerShell modules used to manage Azure services.
 - **Azure Stack PowerShell** - This is the collection of PowerShell modules used to manage Microsoft's hybrid cloud solution.

 ## Markdown specifics